elatov/elatov.github.io/_posts/2013-12-31-configure-ipmi-supermicro-server-monitor-ipmi-sensors-zabbix.md

       inflating: IPMI Firmware Update.doc

 The instructions on how to update the firmware are in the document from the archive.
 The gist of it, go to the **maintenance** tab in the IPMI management console and click **Update Firmare**.
 Then upload the **.ima** file for the update.
-Also during the update, make sure you un-check the &#8220;**Preserve Configuration**&#8221; setting (this will wipe all the settings to default, but is necessary for the update).
+Also during the update, make sure you un-check the "**Preserve Configuration**" setting (this will wipe all the settings to default, but is necessary for the update).
 Then start the update, here is how the update process looked like for me:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/12/ipmi-fw-update.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/12/ipmi-fw-update.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/12/ipmi-fw-update.png" alt="ipmi fw update Configure IPMI On SuperMicro Server and Monitor IPMI Sensors with Zabbix" width="1091" height="248" class="alignnone size-full wp-image-9872" title="Configure IPMI On SuperMicro Server and Monitor IPMI Sensors with Zabbix" /></a>